Skip to main content

 Targeting muscle weakness, poor balance, unsteady gait, and reduced confidence through evidence-based strength and balance training.

-• Otago Exercise Programme — Clinically proven strength and balance programme shown to reduce falls by up to 35%, progressed as your parent gets stronger.
+• Otago Exercise Programme — Clinically proven strength and balance programme shown to reduce falls by up to 35%, progressed as the person gets stronger.

 • Balance Retraining — Targeted exercises that retrain the body's balance reactions, helping recover from trips and stumbles before they become falls.